roarlyte1771/visual-testing/packages/vitest-plugin-vis/readme.md

 Bonus note, if you want to install [Firefox] on WSL, you can follow these steps: [Install Firefox on Ubuntu 22.04](https://askubuntu.com/a/1444967).
+Also, you may need to `sudo apt-get install xdg-utils` to fix [`xdg-settings: not found`](https://serverfault.com/questions/1091926/running-chrome-on-ubuntu-server-how-to-solve-xdg-settings-not-found-using).

 ## Running on CI